top of page

 The mission of the Western New York Genealogical Society is to preserve public and historical records, and to encourage interest, knowledge, and research in the WNY region's rich genealogical heritage.
 This is a mission we share with all local historians across WNY.

-Events of Interest In
+News & Events of Interest In

 Western New York